This course is open to students enrolled in the Master Law and Society.

 Conduct a literature survey resulting in knowledge of the area of research;

-Evaluate the utility of various methods in relation to the research question;
+Motivate their choice of methods in relation to the research question;

 Reflect on feedback received and defend choices;